-When you are going through divorce, the fear of being alone can be far greater than being with a person who no longer loves you.
-There’s a tendency to ignore or convince yourself that your partner’s behaviour is acceptable.
-The fear of being alone overrides the fear of being treated badly because at least you aren’t alone.
+When you are going through a divorce, the fear of being alone can be far greater than being with a person who no longer loves you.
+There’s a tendency to ignore or convince yourself that your partner’s behavior is acceptable to avoid loneliness.
+The fear of being alone overrides the fear of being mistreated because at least you aren’t alone.
 Or are you?

 “It’s better to be unhappy alone than unhappy with someone” – Marilyn Monroe

-And then again, while going through the transition to single life, you find yourself again in a lonely place.
+And then again, while going through the transition to a single life, you find yourself back in a lonely place.

-There is a gift in being alone.
-An opportunity to repair the relationship with the most important person in your life, yourself.
+There is a gift in being alone — an opportunity to repair the relationship with the most crucial person in your life, yourself.

-I’ve learned many things from my own transition and this is what I’ve learned from being alone:
+I’ve learned many things from my transition, and this is what I’ve learned from being alone:

 - I am never truly alone when I have people around me who love me.